luigifcruz/blade/README.md

 $ CC=gcc-10 CXX=g++-10 meson build
 ```

+### Rules

+- All frequencies are in Hertz.
+- All angles are in radians.

 ### Implementation Notes

 - This code is following the [Google C++ Code Style Guide](https://google.github.io/styleguide/cppguide.html).